therebelrobot/justbuildsomething/README.md

 Finding projects to test new languages/frameworks out on can be a challenge sometimes.
 I'm pulling together a community-curated (*that means you!*) list of small projects that can be used to play with new tech, show off your skills, or just kill some time.

 All ideas here are released for whatever you like under the [WTFPL-2.0](https://tldrlegal.com/license/do-wtf-you-want-to-public-license-v2-(wtfpl-2.0)) License.
+Roll the next release of your library with it!
 Build the next big startup with it!
-Or integrate it into your new library!
-Or take over the solar system with it!
+Take over Westoros with it!

 ### Non-UI Applications